Lcressot/cpp_option_parser/README.md

 # cpp_option_parser

 # Simple C++ option parser
-This library is used for option parsing and can be used in any command line software.
+This library can be used in any command line software for an easy option parsing.
-The option parser uses only string options, and conversions have to be made when integer or floating values are wanted.
-This choice has been made so that the parser is the same as the python option parser, and the operator [] can be used to acess the option values after the parsing.
+Accessed in code with [] operator, the options of the command line are encoded in string objects.
+Further conversion in integer or floating values can be made.
+This choice simplifies the code and make it python like.

-Each option is represented by a small and a long name, and is also given at declaration a description and a default value.
-The short name, respectively the long name, is recognised on command line only if preceded by a -, respectively a --.
-Once the command line has been parsed by the option parser, the options are accessible with the [] operator.
+Each option is represented by both a small and a long name, and also has a description and a default value.
+The short name is recognised on command line when preceded by a -, the long name with a --.

-If an option is required and no default value can be set, just precise it in the description and put a "" or a "?" as default value in the option declaration.
+Note : If an option is required and no default value can be set, just precise it in the description and put a "" or a "?" as default value in the option declaration.

 Here is a short code to illustrate how to use library.